CAPLTER/caplter-research-protocols/DesFert/DesFert_Annuals_Biomass_Protocol.md

 * Knee pads/garden kneeling mats
 * Gardening gloves
 * Site directions (in binder) and GPS unit
-* Key for DBG gate padlock, keycode for EME and MCS gate padlocks
+* Key for DBG gate padlock, keycode for EMW, EME and MCS gate padlocks
 * Labeling tags, rebar, mallet (to replace rebar or tags for sub-plots at any site)

 **Figure 1.
 Layout & sampling rotation of biomass quadrats.**